-The realization of quantum coherent devices is an important direction in nanoscience and underlies the fields of quantum computation, information and simulation [1- 3].
-The spin of an electron confined in a semiconductor quantum dot realizes an addressable and readable twolevel system (qubit) with long coherence time [4, 5].
-Spin orbit interaction (SOI) plays a major role in semiconductor based devices and understanding its details is important for the operation of spin qubits in these systems.
-In GaAs heterostructures, SOI makes possible manipulation of the spin state by time-dependent electric fields [6].
+The realization of quantum coherent devices is an important direction in nanoscience and underlies the fields of quantum computation, information and simulation [1-3].
+The spin of an electron confined in a semiconductor quantum dot realizes an addressable and readable two-level system (qubit) with long coherence time [4,5].
+Spin-orbit coupling (SOC) plays a major role in semiconductor-based devices, and understanding its details is important for the operation of spin qubits in these systems.
+In GaAs heterostructures, SOC makes possible manipulation of the spin state by time-dependent electric fields [6].
 It also influences the level splitting of the qubit (Zeeman splitting).
-Usually the Zeeman splitting E_Z is almost linear in magnetic field B and can be characterized by an effective g-factor:
+Usually the Zeeman splitting E_Z is almost linear in magnetic field B and can be characterized by an effective g factor:

-$$|g{\text{eff}}| = E_Z/\mu_B B, \ B \to 0, \tag{1}$$
+$$|g{\text{eff}}| = E_Z/\mu_B B, B \to 0, \tag{1}$$

 where μ_B is the Bohr magneton.
-In GaAs the bulk gfactor for electron carriers is $g_G = -0.44$.
-In addition the g-factor in nanostructures is affected by details of electron confinement [8-12].
-Deviations from the bulk GaAs g-factor have been observed in various heterostructures and quantum-dot configurations, including dot-todot variations in quantum-dot arrays [6, 7, 12-17].
-A non-linear Zeeman splitting has also been observed, both for 2D electron gases [18] and quantum dots [14].
-Apart from SOI, the observed Zeeman splitting can also be affected by dynamical nuclear polarization (see [19] for a review).
+In GaAs, the bulk g factor for electron carriers is $g_G = -0.44$.
+In addition, the g factor in nanostructures is affected by details of electron confinement [8-12].
+Deviations from the bulk GaAs g factor have been observed in various heterostructures and quantum-dot configurations, including dot-to-dot variations in quantum-dot arrays [6,7,12-17].
+A nonlinear Zeeman splitting has also been observed, both for 2D electron gases [18] and quantum dots [14].
+Apart from SOC, the observed Zeeman splitting can also be affected by dynamical nuclear polarization (see Ref.
+[19] for a review).

-In this article we investigate the origin of the nonlinear and dot-dependent Zeeman splitting.
-We extract the Zeeman splitting from electric-dipole spin resonance (EDSR) data for a number of different quantum dots defined in AlGaAs/GaAs heterostructures (double, triple, and quadruple dot arrays) showing g-factor inhomogeneïties and g-factor variations upon changing voltages.
-With a detailed analysis of the SOI in GaAs, we demonstrate that the observed non-linearity can be quantitatively explained by the interplay of SOI and vertical confinement, so that the splitting depends on the vertical confinement energy E{z0} .
+In this paper, we investigate the origin of the nonlinear and dot-dependent Zeeman splitting.
+We extract the Zeeman splitting from electric-dipole spin resonance (EDSR) data for a number of different quantum dots defined in AlGaAs/GaAs heterostructures (double, triple, and quadruple dot arrays) showing g factor inhomogeneïties and g factor variations upon changing voltages.
+With a detailed analysis of the SOC in GaAs, we demonstrate that the observed nonlinearity can be quantitatively explained by the interplay of SOC and vertical confinement, so that the splitting depends on the vertical confinement energy E{z0} .
 The actual confinement energy depends on the position of the dot in the heterostructure owing to irregular placing of the donors and other sources of irregular electrostatic potential.
 We demonstrate that this is consistent with dot-to-dot variations of the Zeeman splitting as well as the dependence of the splitting on gate voltages.
 The understanding of the mechanism behind the dot-dependence and electrical tunability will permit efficient engineering of spin-based quantum coherent devices.

 The paper is organized as follows.
-In Section II we summarize the theoretical analysis of SOI, we present the resulting dependence of the Zeeman splitting on confinement energy, and the non-linear Zeeman effect.
-In Section III we estimate the spatial variations in the splitting that can be expected from random placement of the donors.
-We describe experimental details in Section IV.
-In Section V we compare experimental and theoretical results.
-The details of the theoretical calculations and the full EDSR data are presented in the Supplemental Materials [20].
+In Sec.
+II, we present the model that we use in the theoretical analysis of SOC effect.
+In Sec.
+III, we give the dependence of the Zeeman splitting on confinement energy, and the nonlinear Zeeman effect.
+In Sec.
+IV, we estimate the spatial variations in the splitting that can be expected from random placement of the donors.
+We describe experimental details in Sec.
+V. In Sec.
+VI, we compare experimental and theoretical results.
+The details of the theoretical calculations and the full EDSR data are presented in the appendices.
 We finally conclude with a summary of the results and perspectives.